Search Knowledge Base by Keyword

 If your login details allow you to access your VU.CITY dashboard via our website, but those same login details do not allow you to sign into the VU.CITY app, you may be working behind a network firewall that blocks outgoing traffic.
 Users in this situation will need to consult their IT departments to get use of VU.CITY approved.
 For information on what network settings your IT department need to allow, please see here.

-The information that is transmitted uses an encrypted, end-to-end connection to prevent interception, and furthermore does not include personally identifiable information.
-You also have complete control of what is stored in the cloud and who can access it via your VU.CITY dashboard.
+The information transmitted to and from our cloud infrastructure uses secure, end-to-end encryption.
+You also have complete control of what is stored in the cloud, and who can access it via your VU.CITY dashboard.
 See here for more information on how our cloud integration works.

 All of the supported modelling /CAD/BIM packages were built for different purposes, therefore behave in different ways.
 As a result, geolocation settings inside one package don’t necessarily translate well into other packages, or indeed when exporting to FBX (which is not a CAD/BIM format).